-Receiving care and services in your own home or a community setting allows you to continue living there instead of having to go to a home.
+Receiving care and services in your home or a community allows you to continue living there instead of going to a home.
 It is essential to manage long-term care so that people who want to stay in their homes can do so for as long as possible.

-Custodial care helps people do things they cannot do by themselves, like getting dressed or going to the bathroom.
-Custodial care is not skilled medical care or therapy and does not require a doctor or nurse to be there all the time.
+Custodial care helps people do things they cannot do alone, like getting dressed or going to the bathroom.
+Custodial care is not skilled medical care or therapy and does not require a doctor or nurse to always be there.

 Intermediate care is nursing and rehabilitative care that is not always medically necessary and is required only occasionally or part-time.
 Skilled practitioners perform the care.